-The revenue of the company is linked to the availability of the facility and services delivered in that facility.
-Availability is not materially adversely impacted by the measures limiting the movement of people, and service provision is subject to working arrangements that have been agreed with the client.
+The revenue of the company is from a lease with Agecroft Prison Management Limited, whose income is linked to the availability of the facility and services delivered in that facility.
+Availability is not materially adversely impacted by the current measures limiting the movement of people, and service provision is subject to working arrangements that have been agreed with the client.

 The company does not employ any staff directly.
-The main operating costs are agreed, under contract, with the subcontractors and therefore are not be impacted by factors arising due to the pandemic.
+The main operating costs are agreed, under contract, with the subcontractors and therefore will not be impacted by factors arising due to the coronavirus outbreak.
 As the majority of costs are contractual, no other measures to control costs are deemed necessary.
-The timing of lifecycle and major maintenance works continue to be reviewed as the situation develops.